Select a section

 Artists

-Follow the Percussive Trail
+The Percussive Trail

-Follow a vibrant art trail in the Miner’s Welfare Park from the 26 – 28 September 2024.
-Designed by local artist Julia Snowdin, the trail features installations made with the help of over 300 community members and schoolchildren.
-The trail pieces, created from recycled cans and other scrap materials, guide you through the park, leading to three interactive sound sculptures by Nuneaton artist Spencer Jenkins.
-These sculptures were co-designed with local community groups, making each piece a collaborative work of art rooted in Bedworth’s rich industrial history.
+Visitors followed a vibrant art trail in the Miner’s Welfare Park from the 26 – 28 September 2024.
+Designed by local artist Julia Snowdin, the trail featured installations made with the help of over 300 community members and schoolchildren.
+The trail pieces, created from recycled cans and other scrap materials, led visitors through the park to three interactive sound sculptures by Nuneaton artist Spencer Jenkins.

 Created by the Community